 If you're really new to the game and don't have a ton of experience with your instrument, lessons are a great way to go.
-Both in-person and digital lessons can provide you with great results if you can find a teacher that fits you well.
+Both in-person and digital lessons can provide great results if you can find a teacher who fits you well.

 Related Post: How Long Does It Take To Get Good At Singing?

-Many parts of the creative process can be managed by freelancers on sites like Fiverr and Upwork for prices that are more affordable than you would think.
+Many parts of the creative process can be managed by freelancers on sites like Fiverr and Upwork for more affordable prices than you would think.
 Just be sure to do your due diligence in the research arena before spending crazy amounts of money.

 Related Post: What Is Artist Management In The Music Industry?